eafyounian/presentations/10052021_Digital_escape_room.md

   - It is a rather small one, containing only a couple of random puzzles
 - We will use the Zoom breakout rooms to form smaller groups
   - Let's form groups containing both biologists and computational members
-  - Everything you need to know to play this game, is explained in the game if needed
+  - Everything you need to know to play is explained in the game if needed
-  - Let's allocate 25 minutes for completing the game (but it can be done in less time, so __relax and enjoy the game__!)
+  - Let's allocate 25 minutes for completing the game (but it can be done in less time, so __relax and enjoy the experience__!)
 - Here is the link to the game: [the link will be added on the presentation day]()
 - Let's gather in the main room, once we are done, to discuss our experience and collect feedback
 - Whenever you have time, please go and fill in the following anonymous survey form (it takes ~10 minutes).